 How to Serve Keto Ice Cream

-You can serve this low-carb ice cream in a bowl on its own, with some Low-Carb Berry Crumble or with my Low-Carb Sugar Cones drizzled or dipped in some melted dark chocolate or sugar-free chocolate, and sprinkled with crumbled nuts.
+You can serve this low-carb ice cream in a bowl on its own, with a cup of coffee in this Keto Affogato recipe, some Low-Carb Berry Crumble or with my Low-Carb Sugar Cones drizzled or dipped in some melted dark chocolate or sugar-free chocolate, and sprinkled with crumbled nuts.

 A quick no-leak tip: Drizzle some dark chocolate inside the cone to seal it so the melting ice cream doesn't easily soak through.